js-girls/workshop/docs/level0/00-exercises.md

   * Write a onclick event for the remove buttons.
 [Solution](http://codepen.io/daldosso/pen/dGBqXZ?editors=0010)
   * In the onclick event use the console to write the clicked email.
 [Solution](http://codepen.io/daldosso/pen/RrzYKJ?editors=0011)
   * Write a function that create your email list of friends.
 [Solution](http://codepen.io/daldosso/pen/BjgqdK?editors=0010)
+  * Change your array of emails in an array of objects with a removed attribute.
+[Solution](http://codepen.io/daldosso/pen/xZoQwv?editors=0011)
   * Write a function that remove an email.
-[Solution](http://codepen.io/daldosso/pen/RrzYKJ?editors=0011)
+[Solution](http://codepen.io/daldosso/pen/YwoRWW?editors=0011)